 As you run through the experiments, PsychoPy will automatically save your data.
 If you are running the experiments on your own computer, you do not need to do anything special to access the data later.
-But if you are running the experiments on a shared computer, then remember to bring along a USB stick to save the files to, or mail them to yourself before you leave the computer.
+If you are running the experiments on a shared computer, remember to bring along a USB stick to save the files to, or email them to yourself before you leave the computer.

 Headphones & Volume

 In order to improve the sound quality of the sounds that you are listening to (and, if you’re in a public area, to avoid driving the person sitting next to you crazy) you should listen to the sounds through headphones.
-Also, you will find that the experimental tasks are easier if you’re listening through headphones.
+You will also find that the experimental tasks are easier if you’re listening through headphones.

 Order of Experiments